victorhahn/airtable-plus/README.md

 # airtable-plus ![Travis (.com) branch](https://travis-ci.org/victorhahn/airtable-plus.svg?branch=master) [![Coverage Status](https://coveralls.io/repos/github/victorhahn/airtable-plus/badge.svg?branch=master)](https://coveralls.io/github/victorhahn/airtable-plus?branch=master) ![David](https://img.shields.io/david/victorhahn/airtable-plus.svg) ![npm](https://img.shields.io/npm/v/airtable-plus.svg)
 Airtable Node library designed for async/await with useful helper methods

+## Changes in v2
+Version 2 is a hefy refactor of AirtablePlus in order to support the new features of the Airtable SDK along with performance and a handful of new features.
+Along with the move to version 2 comes a few breaking changes from version 1.

+**New Features**
+- API throttling.
+Given the rate limit of 5 requests per second before being rate limited, we've added decent coverage for staying within those limits to this package.
+Give some of the functionality that exists in the SDK, we couldn't cover everything, but this should help constant rate limiting.
+- Support Airtable Batch API.
+All existing methods now support the Airtable Batch API which will help reduce the number of API calls that need to be made.
+- Method `use()`.
+A shortcut to create a new instance of AirtablePlus for a different base.
+- Methods `updateRow()` and `replaceRow()`.
+Similar to their counterparts in version 1, it will update a single row within a table instead of a batch.

+**Breaking Changes**
+- All methods from version 1 now supports Airtable's Batch API which changes some arguments and return values.
+See documentation below for changes.

+**Other Changes**
+- Utilizing promises from the SDK now that they are supported fully.
+- Performance improvements in various methods.
+- Consistency throughout the code.
+- Better documentation.

 ## Install
 ```bash
 npm i airtable-plus